 The Retirement Committee is composed of four directors and is chaired by Mr. O'Driscoll.
-During the period from July 1, 2010 to June 30, 2011, the Retirement Committee met two times.
+During the period from July 1, 2011 to June 30, 2012, the Retirement Committee met two times.

-Following the Meeting, Mr. Thierry R. Pourchet will become Chief Financial Officer of Pernod Ricard Americas and it is expected that Mr. John Leburn will replace Mr. Pourchet as a member of the Retirement Committee.
+On November 9, 2011, Mr. John Leburn replaced Mr. Thierry Pourchet as a member of the Retirement Committee.